According to Mark: Plot

 Mark Lamming, a biographer, leads a quiet life in London with his wife Diana, who works at a gallery.

-In order to gain information about the dead writer and essayist Gilbert Strong who he is going to write a book about, Mark visits Strong's granddaughter, Carrie.
-She runs a garden centre at Dean Close, a mansion Strong used to live in.
+In order to gain information for a contracted biography of the dead writer and essayist Gilbert Strong, Mark visits Strong's granddaughter, Carrie.
+She runs a garden centre at Strong's former residence, Dean Close.
 Mark regularly stays at Dean Close for several days, and in the course of this falls in love with Carrie.
 After some time he comes up with the idea to visit Hermione, Carrie's mother who lives in France, so as to ask her some questions about the relationship between her and her father, Gilbert Strong.
 He asks Carrie to join him – partly because he needs her to speak to her mother and partly because he wants to spend time with her.
 Hesitantly Carrie agrees, and together they leave for France – Diana, Mark's wife, plans to join them later.

 The trip to France turns into a fiasco.
 During their journey, Mark and Carrie have sex at several hotels.
 When they arrive at Hermione's place, Carrie becomes extremely reclusive because of the way Hermione, her mother, is treating her.
 Diana, who in the meantime has arrived there too, is shocked by the state the house is in, and Mark finds that, after all, Hermione is not the right person to get information from for his book.
 They leave Hermione's place and plan to visit several French cities and villages.
 As Carrie feels extremely uncomfortable while travelling with Mark and Diana, she simply leaves them without saying a word while they are in a supermarket.
 She travels to Paris where she gets to know Nick, an Englishman.